rellimylime/Texas-impacts-of-extreme-weather/README.md

 ## About

 This repository contains a geospatial analysis estimating the number of homes that lost power in the Houston metropolitan area during the February 2021 Texas winter storms.
-The analysis uses remotely-sensed night lights data to identify areas that experienced blackouts and investigates potential socioeconomic disparities in storm impacts.
+The analysis uses remotely-sensed night lights data to identify areas that experienced blackouts and investigate potential socioeconomic disparities in storm impacts.

 **Analysis Objectives:**
 - Identify locations that experienced power outages using VIIRS night lights data